 Gwyn played at a time when Jim Pressdee, the first choice left-arm spinner, had regained confidence in his bowling abilities, and although having an extended run in the Glamorgan side during 1964, the undergraduate at Cardiff University had few opportunities to stake a place in the 1st XI as a frontline spinner.

-His two career-best performances were both recorded against touring teams – 92 against the 1964 Australians for Glamorgan at the Arms Park, and the following year 4/31 for Cambridge University against the New Zealanders at Fenner`s
+His two career-best performances were both recorded against touring teams – 92 against the 1964 Australians for Glamorgan at the Arms Park, and the following summer 4/31 for Cambridge University against the 1965 New Zealanders at Fenner’s

-Gwyn subsequently became a schoolmaster and for many years taught economics at St. Paul`s School in Central London.
+Gwyn subsequently became a schoolmaster and for taught Economics and Politics for 37 years at St. Paul`s School in Central London.

 Born – Mynachdy, Cardiff, 26th March 1941.